Qantas Flight 72: Flight details

 At 12:42:27, the aircraft made a sudden, uncommanded pitch-down manoeuvre, experiencing −0.8 g, reaching 8.4 degrees pitch down and rapidly descending 650 ft.
 Twenty seconds later, the pilots were able to return the aircraft to the assigned cruise flight level, FL370.
 At 12:45:08, the aircraft made a second uncommanded manoeuvre of a similar nature, this time causing an acceleration of +0.2 g, a 3.5 degree down angle, and a loss of altitude of 400 ft; the flight crew was able to re-establish the aircraft's assigned level flight 16 seconds later.
-Unrestrained (and even some restrained) passengers and crew were flung around the cabin or crushed by overhead luggage, as well as crashing with and through overhead-compartment doors.
+Unrestrained (and even some restrained) passengers and crew were flung around the cabin or struck by overhead luggage which broke through the overhead compartment doors.
 The pilots stabilised the plane and declared a state of alert, which was later updated to mayday when the extent of injuries was relayed to the flight crew.